-Consultations: About the project work, technical inquiries should be directed to the project supervisor whereas general administrative inquiries should be directed to the MEngSc project coordinator.
-All email enquiries should be made from your student email address with ELEC9772 in the subject line; otherwise they will not be answered.
+Consultations: About the project work, technical inquiries should be directed to the project supervisor whereas general administrative inquiries should be directed to the ME project coordinator.
+All email enquiries should be made from your student email address with ELEC9121 in the subject line; otherwise they will not be answered.

-Keeping Informed: Announcements may be made via email (to your student email address) and/or via online learning and teaching platforms - in this course, we will use Moodle https://moodle.telt.unsw.edu.au/login/index.php.
+Keeping Informed: Announcements may be made via email (to your student email address) and/or via online learning and teaching platforms in this will use Moodle course, https://moodle.telt.unsw.edu.au/login/index.php.
 Please note that you will be deemed to have received this information, so you should take careful note of all announcements.
-The Moodle name of this course is: ELEC9772 (MEngSc Project Part B) S1_2018.
+The Moodle name of this course is: ELEC9121 Project Part B S1/2019.